sisygoboom/bayesian-tech-expert/README.md

 A bayes theorem based expert system that can guess a technology (could be hardware or software) based on your answers to questions.

 ## Requirements
-- Docker + docker-compose (you can use `./install-docker.sh` or visit the docker website for binaries)
+- Docker (you can use `./install-docker.sh` or visit the docker website for binaries)
+- docker-compose
 - yarn
+- node

 ## Useage
 ### Quickstart